ocaml-flambda/flambda-backend/HACKING.md

 ## How to add a new intrinsic to the compiler

-The Flambda backend has a means of replacing calls to external functions with inline instruction sequences.
+OxCaml has a means of replacing calls to external functions with inline instruction sequences.
 This can be used to implement "intrinsic" operations that typically correspond to very few (often one) machine instruction.
 The external functions, typically written in C,